ABC International School: History

-The ABC International School was founded in 1995 with an enrolment of 7 students of nursery age.
-Originally centered on a small site in District 3, the school rapidly expanded and by 2006 this expansion necessitated the movement to a new, larger campus in Binh Chanh District.
+The ABC International School was founded in 1995 with an enrollment of 7 students of nursery age.
+Centered initially on a small site in District 3, the school rapidly expanded and by 2006 this expansion necessitated the movement to a new, larger campus in Binh Chanh District.
 The school grew over time from a Nursery to a Primary and then a Primary and Secondary school; the first IGCSE examination cohort sat exams in 2007.
 The school, already registered with the Department for Education in the UK and with the Cambridge International Examination Board, began to branch out and join other bodies such as FOBISIA (Federation of British International Schools in Asia) and COBIS (The Council of British International Schools).
 The scope of examinations and opportunities available to the students increased as the school grew.